tiangolo/dockerswarm.rocks/docs/traefik.md

 You can easily have redundancy in your application using Docker Swarm.

-And if you set your domain name DNS records correctly, adding the IP addresses of several of the machines in your cluster, you would then have round robin DNS load balancing for your application too.
+And if you set your domain name DNS records correctly, adding the IP addresses of several of the machines in your cluster, you would then have round-robin DNS load balancing for your application too.

 Full application redundancy.